-The overview provides a brief description of the program followed by the program learning outcomes.
+The overview provides a brief description of the program and program learning outcomes.

 Entrance requirements may include academic (required and recommended) and other (required and recommended).
-Program costs lists reflect those costs that are in addition to the normal tuition, student fees, and standard textbook expenses.
+Program costs lists reflect costs that are in addition to the standard tuition, fees, and textbook expenses.

-This is the list of courses required to complete the program, followed by any advising notes.
+This lists courses required to complete the program and is followed by advising notes.

-The sample plan reflects a recommended schedule for a student who attends full time and requires no preparatory skills courses.
+The sample plan is a recommended schedule for students who attend full time and require no preparatory skills courses.
 Students should work with their academic advisor to develop an individualized plan.

-The time to completion of COCC programs varies according to many factors such as: continuous enrollment, summer term registration, full time/part time status, course availability, course sequencing and placement.
-In addition, some programs have prerequisites that must be completed prior to progression into core classes which may extend time to completion, depending on the above factors.
-Students who have completed prerequisites, or are pursuing a program that does not have prerequisites, and attend full-time (averaging a minimum of 15 credits a term) can generally complete an associate degree in two years, a one year certificate of completion in one year (which may include summer), a two year certificate in two years, or a career pathway certificate of completion in less than one year.
+Program time to completion varies according to many factors, such as continuous enrollment, Summer term registration, full-time/part-time status, course availability, course sequencing, and placement.
+Additionally, some programs have prerequisites that must be completed before progressing to core classes; this might extend time to completion.
+Students who have completed prerequisites or are pursuing a program that does not have prerequisites and attend full-time (averaging a minimum of 15 credits a term) can generally complete an associate degree in two years, a one-year certificate of completion in one year (which may include Summer term), a two-year certificate in two years, or a career pathway certificate of completion in less than one year.
 Sample plan information is based on this scenario.
 Students should work with their academic advisor and review their GradTracks plan to determine their estimated time to completion.

 The information included in this catalog reflects an accurate picture of Central Oregon Community College at the time of its publication.
 However, conditions can and do change.
 The College reserves the right to make any necessary changes in the information including the calendar, procedures, policies, services, curriculum, course content, and costs.
 In the event a correction or change is made, the college will publish this information on the catalog addendum.
 Note that PDF files downloaded from a page will always include any changes, but previously printed copies of the catalog may not.

-This catalog was produced by the Curriculum and Assessment Office using Leepfrog Technologies' CourseLeaf catalog management system.
+COCC's catalog was produced by the Curriculum and Assessment Office using Leepfrog Technologies CourseLeaf catalog management system.